Ashley Gibson

 He has previously played for the Leeds Rhinos, Salford City Reds, Castleford Tigers and the Wakefield Trinity Wildcats in the Super League.

+Following his retirement, Gibson started working as a model and an OnlyFans creator.

 Background

 Gibson was born in Leeds, West Yorkshire, England.

 As a youth he played for Stanningley ARLFC.

 Leeds Rhinos

 He is also known to kick goals.
 He played only 29 times for Leeds over four years, despite scoring a hat-trick in his début, a 74-0 victory over the Leigh Centurions.
 A combination of limited first team opportunity and injury halting his chances in the first team.

 Salford City Reds

 He signed for Salford City Reds at the end of 2009's Super League XIV.

 Bradford Bulls

 RFL Championship side Bradford Bulls signed Gibson in June 2017 on a year and a half deal.